AgoraLycosTradingLab/S-Curve-Model/README.md

 Exclude names/businesses outside your mandate (country/crypto/etc.).
 Never allocate capital you can’t afford to lose.

-How often should this model be run?
-Daily, weekly, monthly, quarterly?
-Best cadence for this model right now: weekly, with full refresh after earnings updates.
-Practical setup:
-•	Weekly run (recommended default): refresh ranks/portfolio using latest price/vol + any new fundamentals.
-•	Quarterly deep review: after earnings season, re-evaluate thresholds, stage mix, and diagnostics.
-•	Daily is usually too noisy for this model’s fundamental backbone.
-•	Monthly is acceptable if you want lower turnover, but can miss faster changes.
 If you want one rule: run every Friday after market close, and run an extra cycle during peak earnings weeks.